Nine Tips for Getting the Most from Your Training Time

 Consider doing Pre-Work.
 Just like pre-work for meetings can help make meetings more effective, giving your employees a “homework” assignment to do prior to the training day can help them get into the frame of mind that this is still “work” and that there are expectations.
 However, try to be creative with the homework.
-For example, employees could use a simple Google Document form to submit responses to questions such as “Considering your most recent performance review, what is one goal you’d like to accomplish during next week’s XYZ Training?” or “Submit a recent example of a common email you have to regularly send.”
+For example, employees could use a simple Google Document form to submit responses to questions such as “Considering your most recent performance review, what is one goal you’d like to accomplish during next week’s XYZ Training?” or “Submit a recent example of a common email you have to send regularly.”

 Address potential roadblocks in advance.
 One of the biggest issues trainers face is that employees are muti-tasking – trying to address deliverables or tasks happening in their job and yet still try to glean information during the training session.
 Have your employees treat the training time just like they would a vacation day.
 What proactive steps would they take prior to going on vacation – such as establishing a vacation auto-responder email message, notifying other employees of potential delays in deliverables, and establishing an alternate/urgent contact for voice messages.

 Make the training applicable.
 Adult learners need to see the connection between what they’re being asked to learn and what they do on a regular basis.
-If half of your employees need help with their public speaking skills, while the rest are a little more advanced, consider offering two different sessions for advanced and beginners or only involve those who need the help.
+If half of your employees need help with their public speaking skills, while the rest are a little more advanced, consider offering two different sessions for advanced and beginners or only involve those who really need the help.